bete7512/simple_shell/README.md

-This project is team project
+This project is team project 3 monthes